colinbrineman/school-district-analysis/README.md

 * Scores by school spending
     - Average math and reading scores by school spending were unaffected.

-* Scores by school size were unaffected
+* Scores by school size
     - Average math and reading scores by school size were unaffected.

 * Scores by school type